Ozzie Albies: 2025

 Albies recorded his 1,000th career MLB hit on June 9 against the Milwaukee Brewers when he hit a single into left field off Brewers pitcher DL Hall in the top of the 8th inning.
 On September 22, Albies fractured his left hamate bone when he fouled off a pitch, ending his season.
 On the season, Albies slashed .240/.306/.365 with 16 home runs, 74 RBI, and 14 stolen bases.
 Before the hamate injury, Albies had appeared in each of the 157 games the Braves played, and had improved offensively in the second half of the season.

+2026

+Albies was selected to his fourth All-Star Game in July 2026.

+International career

+Albies plays for the Netherlands national baseball team.
+In the 2026 World Baseball Classic, Albies hit the first-ever walk-off home run in the tournament's history.
+The walk off was a three-run homer to defeat Nicaragua 4–3 on March 7.

 Personal life

-Albies was born in Willemstad, Curaçao to parents Osgarry and Judari.
-His father died in 2013 of a heart attack at the age of 40.
+Albies was born in Willemstad, Curaçao.
+His father Osgarry died in 2013 of a heart attack at the age of 40.
 Albies has a younger brother and sister.
-Albies speaks four languages: English, Spanish, Dutch and Papiamento.
+Albies speaks four languages: English, Spanish, Dutch, and Papiamento.
 He is married.

 Albies has several large fish tanks in his home in Marietta, Georgia.
 He watches his aquariums, which house turtles, tropical fish, and a freshwater shark, remotely using an internet-connected camera.
 He became interested in fish growing up in Curaçao, where his grandfather had a koi pond.
 He created a separate Instagram account for his fish and posts videos of his fish on YouTube.